Consumer Products Safety Assessment

 Our team of toxicologists have many years’ experience of providing hazard reviews on individual ingredients, or assessing the safety of multi-component formulations

 Our team can provide assistance with any toxicological issues arising, from regulations controlling the marketing and use of consumer products.
-We have a team of toxicologists with wide experience in the evaluation of the toxicological risks posed by single ingredients or contaminants, or multi-component products.
+We employ a team of toxicologists who have wide experience in the evaluation of the toxicological risks posed by single ingredients or contaminants, as well as multi-component products.
 We also have hands-on experience of working within the sector using systems applications such as SAP (EHS data management) for Consumer Product solutions.

 Examples of specific assessments